A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Introduction

-Together, these sections bridge the gap between conceptual understanding and technical implementation, enabling SSH researchers to use LLMs critically, scientifically, and effectively for text annotation.
-Finally, the paper is accompanied by two Python and two R codebooks that mirror the steps in the text.\footnote{Access the codebooks via \url{https://sodascience.github.io/workshop_llm_data_collection/}}
+Together, these sections bridge the gap between conceptual understanding of LLMs and technical implementation, enabling SSH researchers to use LLMs critically, scientifically, and effectively for text annotation in an open-scientific, reproducible manner.
+Finally, the paper is accompanied by two Python and two R codebooks that mirror the steps in the text.\footnote{Access the codebooks via \url{https://github.com/sodascience/workshop_llm_data_collection} or \url{https://zenodo.org/records/20073016}.
+Additional learning materials including slides and resource guides are available.}